jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-19.md

 the grand works which has been sketched in that most sublime document of our epoch, the report of comrade Stalin, in order to fulfill it unwaveringly” and that “our Bolshevik Party enters, under the leadership of the genius of the great Stalin, upon a new phase of development.”
+3

-3 That, and single- 3 I do not know Russian.
+3 I do not know Russian.
 The above passages have been translated faithfully from the German newspaper that used to be published in Moscow and are open to possible objections against its translation of the Russian text, though that news

-candidate elections, complemented by demonstration trials and GPU methods, may no doubt constitute “the most perfect democracy in the world,” if an appropriate meaning be assigned to that term—but it is not exactly what most Americans would understand by it.
+That, and single-candidate elections, complemented by demonstration trials and GPU methods, may no doubt constitute “the most perfect democracy in the world,” if an appropriate meaning be assigned to that term—but it is not exactly what most Americans would understand by it.

 Yet in essence and principle at least, this commonwealth is a socialist one, and so were the short-lived creations of this type of which Bavaria and especially Hungary were the scenes.
 Now there are no doubt socialist groups